cuetmarsrover/cuetmarsrover/readme.md

 Suggested Folder Structure

-/mars-code
-all the code needed should be under this repository create files with appropriate name and upload or push your code under this repo.
+/mars_code is a private repository all the code needed should be under this repository create files with appropriate name and upload or push your code under this repo.

-if you want to be invited to be author, please contact us
+if you want to be invited to be author, please contact us with your github handle and check gmail